alexharri/website/posts/searching-and-navigating-git-commits.md

 tags: []
 ---

 I sometimes encounter code that puzzles me.
-When that happens, it's usually because I lack some context.
-Perhaps the code is that way because of a bug fix that's not immediately obvious at a glance, or maybe there's some constraint I'm not aware of.
+When that happens, I try to find the commit that added it.
+Perhaps the code is that way because of a bug fix that's not obvious at a glance, or maybe there's some constraint I'm not aware of.
+Either way, more context is needed.

-To get more context, I often use [Git blame][git_blame] to view the commit (and usually, the associated pull request) that added the code.
+The obvious solution is to use [Git blame][git_blame] to view the commit (and associated pull request) that added the code.

 [git_blame]: https://git-scm.com/docs/git-blame

-Sometimes the pull request has a description (or a link to an issue with one) that clarifies the change, or discussions added during code review — those are super valuable!
-Often the commit itself also contains related changes that provide context to the code.
+The pull request often has a description (or a link to an issue with one) that clarifies the change, or discussions added during code review <EmDash /> those are super valuable!
+When that fails, the commit itself frequently contains related changes that provide context to the code.

 But it's not always that straightforward.
-Sometimes the commit that Git blame points to is not the change that introduced the behavior.
-Examples of such commits are refactors or formatting changes.
-I used to solve this by repeatedly `git blame`ing and reading diff after diff, which was _terribly_ laborious and time-consuming.
+Sometimes the commit that Git blame points to is not the change that introduced the behavior <EmDash /> like a refactor or formatting change.
+I used to solve this by repeatedly `git blame`ing and reading diff after diff, but that could become terribly laborious and time-consuming.

 I recently encountered a particularly tough case where I got fed up and decided to find a better way.
 In this post, I'll share the tools I found for effectively searching for and navigating through Git commits.

 ## Running Git blame on a piece of code